learn-co-students/atl-web-102918/35-full-stack-auth/README.md

 ### Objectives

-* Only shelter staff should be able to add dogs.
 * Once I'm logged in I should stay logged in.
 * Anyone can view dogs or the about page.
+* Should be able to logout if logged in and vice versa.

+TODO:
+* Only shelter staff should be able to add dogs.
 * Only logged in users can see or submit the form.
 * Maybe we can add a profile page. 😎
-* Should be able to logout if logged in and vice versa.

 ### High-Level Reminders